rmm5t/mkv2m4v/README.md

 # mkv2m4v

-Converts audio and video tracks from a MKV (Matroska Media Container) container into a format compatible with Apple TVs.
+Converts audio and video tracks from a MKV (Matroska Media) container into a format compatible with Apple TVs.

-It will attempt to pass thru as many codecs as possible.
+It attempts to pass through as many codecs as possible.

-* It assumes that the video track is already in H264.
+* It assumes that the video track is already in H.264/MPEG-4 (Advanced Video Codec).
 * It will convert a DTS audio track into separate AAC and AC3 tracks.
-* If no DTS, it will pass thru the original AAC and AC3 tracks.
+* If no DTS, it will pass through the original AAC and/or AC3 tracks.

 ## Installation

-Add this line to your application's Gemfile:
+    $ brew install mediainfo
     $ gem install mkv2m4v

 ## Usage